microsoft/msphpsql/README.md

 **RedHat**

 	sudo apachectl restart

+**Mac OS X**

+	sudo apachectl restart

 *Note to RedHat users: SELinux is installed by default and runs in Enforcing mode.
 To allow Apache to connect to database through SELinux, do this `sudo setsebool -P httpd_can_network_connect_db 1`

-### Step 7: Create your sample app
+### Step 6: Create your sample app
-Navigate to `/var/www/html` and create a new file called testsql.php.
+Navigate to `/var/www/html` (`/usr/local/var/www/htdocs` on Mac) and create a new file called testsql.php.
 Copy and paste the following code in tetsql.php and change the servername, username, password and databasename.

     <?php
     $serverName = "yourServername";